From dark mode to Art Deco, these are the trends you need to know about before your next website redesign.

 Designers will often use software tools to create hand-drawn elements, allowing them to be easily replicated and reproduced.
 Make sure you have access to your hand-drawn files so you can repurpose them on collateral, merch, social media, and elsewhere.

-Pro tip: Social Media Today recently created a fun infographic predicting that the 1990s, grunge, and Y2K would all be returning website design trends this year as well.
+Pro tip: Social Media Today recently created a fun infographic predicting that the 1990s, grunge, and Y2K would all be returning graphic design trends this year.

 4. Lazy loading